Louis-Aime/Milesian-calendar-VBA/README.md

 * If you choose one function, the parameter list appears (sorry, no help in this version).
 * Functions are sensitive to "1904 Calendar" (by default on MacOS in old versions of Excel)

-## Considerations on date expressions (strings representing a date) in Excel
+## Considerations on Date object and date expressions (strings representing a date) in Excel
-* These functions might not work with Excel versions prior to 2013.
-* Excel Timestamp is a fractional number of days counted from 30 Dec 1899 00:00 Gregorian, with no local time consideration, even with new MacOS sheets.
+* Excel Date object is a fractional number of days counted from 30 Dec 1899 00:00 Gregorian, with no time zone consideration.
-* Date expression from 1/1/1900 to 29/2/1900: by default, Excel wrongly converts these expressions into a time stamp representing the day before, and conversely displays the corresponding time stamp into wrong date expression.
-However, if specified as strings (starting with a quote) and passed to VBA, those date expressions are converted without error.
+* Dates that Excel displays 1/1/1900 to 29/2/1900 are one day in advance to real date.
+However, Excel converts properly any *string* expressing dates from 1/1/1900 to 28/2/1900 into the right date object passed to VBA.
-* Excel does not convert a date expression (without time) from 1/1/100 to 31/12/1899 but VBA converts it into a negative integer time stamp.
+* Excel does not display any date object from 1/1/100 to 31/12/1899, but VBA converts such date expressions (string values) into a negative Date object.
-* VBA wrongly converts any date-time expression prior to 31/12/1899 00:00:00, the fractional part representing the time in the day is subtracted, instead of added.
+* Time part of a VBA Date object for a date prior to 31/12/1899 00:00:00 is a *negative* value. the fractional part representing the time in the day is subtracted, instead of added.
 * Lowest date handled is 1 Jan 100 00:00 (Gregorian), highest is 31 Dec 9999 23:59:59 (Gregorian).

-Some Excel-specific functions take care of these issues.
+The Milesian functions handle these issues.

 ## MilesianCalendar
 Compute a system date with Milesian date elements, or retrieve Milesian date elements from a system date.
+Display any date in Milesian.
+Retrieve key elements for a Milesian year.
+Compute date shift, duration between dates, Milesian month shift, end of Milesian months.
+Compute Day of week.
+Compute next or last mean moon phase.
+Error is +/- 6 hours for +/- 3000 years from year 2000.

 ### Excel-similar functions of this module
 They work like the standard date-time functions of Excel.